+Noir Bloom is one of my favourite B&W film recipe.
 The most striking feature of a film noir movie is the dramatic, sleek look that can be shot in black and white photography.
-One such element is the nature of the photography itself, which is often very dramatic and stylish.
+One such element is the nature of the photography, which is often very dramatic and stylish.

-Noir is a moody B&W classic and popular style back in the 40s to 50s eras.
+Noir is a moody B&W classic and popular style from the late 1800s until the 1950s.
 It is also very typical of the French style during that time.
 Because many people have a distorted view of French culture, it is often associated with elegant or glamorous things that cannot be true.

-To create this style of photography in the Fuji X-T4 or any X-Trans IV cameras including X-T30 II, X-S10 & X-Pro3, I have been shooting JPEG mode all the way.
-I have never found or seen anyone shooting black and white photography with a diffusion filter, one of the best lens FX filter attached but I’m sure there are.
+To create this style of photography in the Fuji X-T4, X-Trans V (X-H2, X-H2S & X-T5) or any X-Trans IV cameras, including X-T30 II, X-S10 & X-Pro3, I have been shooting JPEG mode all the way.
+I have never found or seen anyone shooting black-and-white photography with a diffusion filter, one of the best lens FX filters attached, but I’m sure there are.

-Shooting Noir photography with this black and white portrait Fujifilm recipe can be challenging especially to get good lighting and shadow.
-I have no choice but to shoot on a cloudy day with no sunlight during my morning photoshoot but it still gives good natural light.
+Shooting Noir photography with this black-and-white portrait Fujifilm recipe can be challenging, especially in getting good lighting and shadow.
+I have no choice but to shoot on a cloudy day with no sunlight during my morning photoshoot, but it still gives good natural light.

-During the photoshoot session, I was capturing a portrait of Shirley wearing a black dress that suits the Noir theme.
-This is the shot I was looking for and it turned out great with this black and white reflection from the subject and mirror.
+During the photoshoot session, I captured a portrait of Shirley wearing a black dress that suits the Noir theme.
+This is the shot I was looking for, and it turned out great with this black-and-white reflection from the subject and mirror.

-The process I use to create a black and white photo is really simple but not everyone may want to do this or are able to do it.
-I myself was actually finding it quite difficult to achieve a good black & white portrait while shooting straight out of the camera JPEG.
+The process I use to create a black and white photo is really simple, but not everyone may want to do this or can do it.
+I found it quite difficult to achieve a good black & white portrait while shooting straight out of the camera JPEG.

-I tried different things from shooting at a different angle and trying to get my subject to do some portrait poses for the moody B&W style.
-Sometimes we have to keep experimenting with the light and shadow to get it right in order to create stunning portraits in black & white.
+I tried different things, from shooting at a different angle to getting my subject to do some portrait poses for the moody B&W style.
+Sometimes we must keep experimenting with light and shadow to get it right and create stunning portraits in black & white.

 Noir Bloom Fujifilm Recipe Custom Setting